syndio/cloud-interview-app/README.md

 ### Setup

-The project is configured for use with [docker compose](https://docs.docker.com/compose/) so you'll need to have docker running using something like [Docker for Mac](https://docs.docker.com/desktop/mac/install/).
+The project is configured for use with [Docker Compose](https://docs.docker.com/compose/).
+You'll need to have the Docker daemon running, e.g. from [Docker for Mac](https://docs.docker.com/desktop/mac/install/) for macOS.

 1. Get the repo locally `git clone git@github.com:syndio/cloud-interview-app.git`
 2. Run `docker compose up -d --build` to start everything in the background.
+3. When you're done, run `docker compose down` to shut down running containers.

+### Access

-You can view request/error logs for all services by running:
+You can view logs for all services by running:

 `docker compose logs -f gateway employeesapi`